 One day the Bodhisatta thought of his parents and told his commander-in-chief to bring them to the city, but he felt this task wasn’t his responsibility and refused.
 So the Bodhisatta told his treasurer to do it, and he agreed.
 He went back to their hometown and invited the Bodhisatta’s parents, as well as his and the commander-in-chief’s, but none wanted to leave, and the treasurer returned to the palace alone.

 The treasurer first stopped to see the commander-in-chief, who resented the treasurer for not choosing to make him king on that fateful day.
 Full of spite, he ordered his men to beat the treasurer severely.
 The injured treasurer went immediately to report this to the Bodhisatta, who greeted him warmly with fancy clothes, fine foods, a shave, and such things.
 Hearing what had happened, the Bodhisatta was furious at the commander-in-chief for becoming a worthless traitor and ordered him speared to death.
 But the treasurer begged him to show mercy, so the Bodhisatta forgave him.
 As a reward for the treasurer’s good character, the Bodhisatta put him in charge of all the merchant guilds.

 The commander-in-chief was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis.
 One day some of the Buddha’s other disciples told Devadatta he ought to be grateful to the Buddha for all he had learned from him.
 But Devadatta picked up a blade of grass and said the Buddha had not even done this much good for him.

-When the Buddha later overheard these disciples discussing it, he told them Devadatta had been ungrateful and treacherous to his friends in the past too and told this story as an example.
+When the Buddha later overheard these disciples discussing it, he told them Devadatta had also been ungrateful and treacherous in the past, and told this story as an example.